Features

 Restricted Port Locations

 Restrict the direction or even the exact location in which each edge is allowed to connect to a node.
-Such restrictions can also be easily combine to specify a set of valid port locations that can be chosen by the layout algorithm.
+Such restrictions can also be easily combined to specify a set of valid port locations that can be chosen by the layout algorithm.

 Edge Groups